usckiki82/hello-world/titanic/titanic_notes.rst

 Feature Selection
 ~~~~~~~~~~~~~~~~~
+* Tried PCA with default values but created a performance drop
+* Completed code to display feature importances out of xgboost
 * ToDo
-*   Implement features selection functions like `selecKbest` with `fclassif` scorer
+    -  Implement features selection functions like `selecKbest` with `fclassif` scorer
-*   Or L1 regularization using `LogisticRegression` with regularization set to 1 or 0.1, and using `SelectFromModel`
+    -  Or L1 regularization using `LogisticRegression` with regularization set to 1 or 0.1, and using `SelectFromModel`
-*   Or `RandomForest` prioritization
+    - Why does "Fare" and "Age" show up as most important parameters, but causes overfitting?

 Model Training
 ~~~~~~~~~~~~~~